AramZS/devblog/src/posts/projects/context-pages/day-18-adjusting-from-use.md

 - [ ] Fall back to use Puppeteer
 - [ ] Fall back to read the version on the Internet Archive
 - [ ] Do something better when the same link is in the text more than once.
+- [ ] Allow the user to override a link's metadata with a markdown file.

 ## Day 18